How to Trade Forex in 2025: Essential Tips

 Retail Trader SentimentMeasures individual trader biasContrarian sentiment

-News Sentiment AnalysisAnalyzes news stories for sentimentBullish/Bearish/Neutral
+News Sentiment AnalysisAnalyzes news for moodBullish/Bearish/Neutral

 Conclusion